learn-co-curriculum/dsc-recursive-functions/README.md

     TypeError: unsupported operand type(s) for +=: 'int' and 'list'

-We get an error because when we try to add the second item, python is unable to add a int and a list; the two are seperate data types.
-Our recursive function however, does just as good a job by successively iterating through our nested data:
+You get an error because when you try to add the second item, python is unable to add a int and a list; the two are seperate data types.
+Your recursive function however, does just as good a job by successively iterating through our nested data:

 ```python